Jay Leno buys $13.5M mansion in Newport, Rhode Island | New Country 923

 NEWPORT, R.I.
-(AP) — Former “Tonight Show” host Jay Leno and his wife have purchased an oceanfront estate in Newport, Rhode Island.
+(AP) — Former “Tonight Show” host Jay Leno and his wife have purchased an oceanfront mansion in Newport, Rhode Island.

-The Boston Globe reports Leno, who grew up in Andover, Massachusetts, paid $13.5 million for the mansion called Seafair.
+Leno paid $13.5 million for the 18,000-square-foot home, called Seafair.
 It has eight bedrooms and 11 bathrooms and comes with a pool, a tennis court and a private beach.

 Lucky for Leno, who collects cars, it also boasts a six-car garage.